ZedThree/HPCAcademyFortran/practicals/practical_02.md

 --------------

 1. Write a program that creates an array filled with the numbers 1 to 10 and prints it to screen.
+There are several different ways you could do this.
-2. Read two integers in the range $[1, 10]$ from the user and print out the array within that range.
+2. Read two integers in the range $[1, 10]$ from the user and print out your array within that range.
 Hint: you can use either a loop or a slice.
 Which is shorter?
 3. Using the two numbers from step 2, reverse the numbers in the array within that range, and print the entire array.
 Hint: it may be